 We depend on a limited number of distributors in our international markets.
 We cannot control the efforts and resources our third-party distributors will devote to marketing the CyberKnife system.
 Our distributors may not be able to successfully market and sell the CyberKnife system, may not devote sufficient time and resources to support the marketing and selling efforts and may not market the CyberKnife system at prices that will permit the product to develop, achieve or sustain market acceptance.
 In some jurisdictions, we rely on our distributors to manage the regulatory process and we are dependent on their ability to do so effectively.
 For example, our regulatory approval in Japan was suspended for a period of twelve months during 2003 as a result of a failure of our former distributor to coordinate product modifications and obtain necessary regulatory clearances in a timely manner.
 As a result, the CyberKnife system was recalled in Japan and our former Japanese distributor was told to stop selling the CyberKnife system.
-In response, we retained a regulatory consultant who was not affiliated with our former Japanese distributor and worked with the Japanese M inistry of Health, Labor and Welfare and applied for, and received, approval to sell an updated version of the CyberKnife system under the name of CyberKnife II in Japan.
-By working with a new distributor; Chiyoda Technol Corporation, we were able to begin distributing the CyberKnife II system in 2004 with no probationary period.
+In response, we retained a regulatory consultant who was not affiliated with our former Japanese distributor and worked with the Japanese Ministry of Health, Labor and Welfare and applied for, and received, approval to sell an updated version of the CyberKnife system under the name of CyberKnife II in Japan.
+By working with a new distributor, Chivoda Technol Corporation, we were able to begin distributing the CyberKnife II system in 2004 with no probationary period.
 In addition, if a distributor is terminated by us or goes out of business, it may take us a period of time to locate an alternative distributor, to seek appropriate regulatory approvals and to train its personnel to market the CyberKnife system, and our ability to sell and service the CyberKnife system in the region formerly serviced by such terminated distributor could be materially adversely affected.
 Any of these factors could materially adversely affect our revenue from international markets, increase our costs in those markets or damage our reputation.
-If we are unable to attract additional international distributors, our international markets, increase our costs in those markets or damage our reputation.
-If we are unable to attract additional international distributors, ou
+If we are unable to attract additional international distributors, our international revenue may not grow.
+If our distributors experience difficulties, do not actively market the CyberKnife system or do not otherwise perform under our distribution agreements, our potential for revenue and gross margins from international markets may be dramatically reduced, and our business could be harmed.